leanprover/logic_and_proof_lean3/semantics_of_first_order_logic.rst

 Interpretations
 ---------------

-The symbols of the language in our running example -- 0, 1, :math:`\mathit{add}`, :math:`\mathit{prime}`, and so on -- have very indicative names.
+The symbols of the language in our running example -- 0, 1, :math:`\mathit{add}`, :math:`\mathit{prime}`, and so on -- have very suggestive names.
 When we interpret sentences of this language over the domain :math:`{\mathbb N}`, for example, it is clear for which elements of the domain :math:`\mathit{prime}` "should" be true, and for which it "should" be false.
 But let us consider a first order language that has only two unary predicate symbols :math:`\mathit{fancy}` and :math:`\mathit{tall}`.
 If we take our domain to be :math:`{\mathbb N}`, is the sentence :math:`\forall x \; (\mathit{fancy}(x) \to \mathit{tall}(x))` true or false?

 The answer, of course, is that we don't have enough information to say.
-There's no "obvious" meaning to the predicates :math:`\mathit{fancy}` or :math:`\mathit{tall}`, at least not when we apply them to natural numbers.
+There's no obvious meaning to the predicates :math:`\mathit{fancy}` or :math:`\mathit{tall}`, at least not when we apply them to natural numbers.
 To make sense of the sentence, we need to know which numbers are fancy and which ones are tall.
 Perhaps multiples of 10 are fancy, and even numbers are tall; in this case, the formula is true, since every multiple of 10 is even.
 Perhaps prime numbers are fancy and odd numbers are tall; then the formula is false, since 2 is fancy but not tall.

 We call each of these descriptions an *interpretation* of the predicate symbols :math:`\mathit{fancy}` and :math:`\mathit{tall}` in the domain :math:`{\mathbb N}`.
 Formally, an interpretation of a unary predicate :math:`P` in a domain :math:`D` is the set of elements of :math:`D` for which :math:`P` is true.
-For an example, the "standard" interpretation of :math:`\mathit{prime}` in :math:`{\mathbb N}` that we used above was just the set of prime natural numbers.
+For an example, the standard interpretation of :math:`\mathit{prime}` in :math:`{\mathbb N}` that we used above was just the set of prime natural numbers.

 We can interpret constant, function, and relation symbols in a similar way.
 An interpretation of constant symbol :math:`c` in domain :math:`D` is an element of :math:`D`.
 An interpretation of a function symbol :math:`f` with arity :math:`n` is a function that maps :math:`n` elements of :math:`D` to another element of :math:`D`.
 An interpretation of a relation symbol :math:`R` with arity :math:`n` is the set of :math:`n` tuples of elements of :math:`D` for which :math:`R` is true.

 It is important to emphasize the difference between a syntactic predicate symbol (or function symbol, or constant symbol) and the semantic predicate (or function, or object) to which it is interpreted.
 The former is a symbol, relates to other symbols, and has no meaning on its own until we specify an interpretation.
 Strictly speaking, it makes no sense to write :math:`\mathit{prime}(3)`, where :math:`\mathit{prime}` is a predicate symbol and 3 is a natural number, since the argument to :math:`\mathit{prime}` is supposed to be a syntactic term.
 Sometimes we may obscure this distinction, as above when we specified a language with constant symbols 0, 1, and 2.
 But there is still a fundamental distinction between the objects of the domain and the symbols we use to represent them.

 Sometimes, when we interpret a language in a particular domain, it is useful to implicitly introduce new constant symbols into the language to denote elements of this domain.
 Specifically, for each element :math:`a` of the domain, we introduce a constant symbol :math:`\bar a`, which is interpreted as :math:`a`.
-Then, the expression :math:`\mathit{prime}(\bar 3)` *does* make sense.
+Then the expression :math:`\mathit{prime}(\bar 3)` does make sense.
 Interpreting the predicate symbol :math:`\mathit{prime}` in the natural way, this expression will evaluate to true.
-We think of :math:`\bar 3` as a linguistic "name" that represents the natural number 3, in the same way that the word "Madonna" is a name that represents the flesh-and-blood pop singer.
+We think of :math:`\bar 3` as a linguistic "name" that represents the natural number 3, in the same way that the phrase "Bob Dylan" is a name that represents the flesh-and-blood folk singer.

 Truth in a Model
 ----------------